Events

 Commodities of Empire Workshop, University of Glasgow

-The British Academy ‘Commodities of Empire’ Academy Research Project invites paper proposals for an international, two-day workshop on the theme: Threads of Empire: Modes, Materials & the Making of Textiles.
-The workshop will be hosted at the University of Glasgow (Scotland) on 8-9 September, 2025.
-The deadline for submitting a paper abstract is 28th March 2025.
+The British Academy ‘Commodities of Empire’ Academy Research Project is holding an international, two-day workshop on the theme: Threads of Empire: Modes, Materials & the Making of Textiles.
+The workshop is being hosted at the University of Glasgow (Scotland) on 8-9 September, 2025.
 The lead organisers are Dr Jelmer Vos (Jelmer.Vos@glasgow.ac.uk), Dr Sally Tuckett (Sally.Tuckett@glasgow.ac.uk) and Dr Meha Priyadarshini (meha.priyadarshini@ed.ac.uk).

 *